What Are the Best Tomato Varieties?

 Disease resistance has been one of the main goals for developing modern tomato hybrids.
-Planting disease resistant hybrid varieties will increase your chances of success, but keep in mind no one tomato variety is resistant to all, or even most, of the diseases that commonly plague this popular crop.
+Planting disease-resistant hybrid varieties will increase your chances of success.
+Please keep in mind no one tomato variety is resistant to all, or even most, of the diseases that commonly plague this popular crop.

 Of the hybrid tomato types, ‘Celebrity’, ‘Better Boy’, and ‘Early Girl’ are favorites for the south.
 All three produce medium to large fruits and are resistant to fusarium, one of several diseases that can cause tomato plants to wilt and die.
 ‘Celebrity’ and ‘Better Boy’ have the added bonus of also being resistant to nematodes, a type of microscopic worm that attack tomato roots, stunting plants and reducing productivity.
 If you have limited space or are growing in containers, consider planting the determinate fusarium and nematode resistant varieties ‘Bush Celebrity’, ‘Better Bush’, or ‘Bush Early Girl’.

 For even more disease resistance, seek out varieties that are resistant to tomato spotted wilt virus (TSWV), a serious and deadly disease that usually attacks tomato plants in May and June in our region.
 TSWV resistant varieties include ‘Southern Star’, ‘Amelia’, ‘Crista’, ‘Red Defender’, ‘Primo Red’, and ‘Talledaga’.
 Give yourself the best chances of success by planting a diversity of tomato varieties, including some cherries, some heirlooms, and some hybrids.
 Be sure to include at least one TSWV resistant variety in the mix and plant a couple in containers to avoid soil dwelling wilt diseases.